kenji424/trading/README.md

 6. I did the same calculation on other currencies and created a summary, "trend_follow_summary.ods".
 The same parameters looked good on the other currencies as well.
 As a conclusion, we can say other smaller currencies are also following btcusd.

 7. I did back testing on trend follower strategy with a longer holding period.
 This time I skipped the trading opportunities in the next 1 minute trading opportunities and held positions more than 1 minute.
 Results are "trend_follow_summary2.ods".
 I didn't see a clear tendency that the longer holding period is better in this strategy.

+8. I also did reserch into mean-reversion strategy.